(Update: This post was originally written for the Play 1, but has since been updated as a review for the Sonos One, as of Jan. 2018.)

 You’re probably wondering (especially with all these great features) what the catch is, or if there is one at all.
 You can see recent positive feedback in the image below.

-Here’s a quick, positive review video you can watch to get the full picture on this device:
+Here’s a quick video review you can watch to get the full picture on this device:

 As far as possible downsides/issues you might run into, we’ll explore that too.
 One issue that some customers have had is that their particular streaming service isn’t compatible with the One.
-For example, streaming content from YouTube requires an additional app that you can find here.
+For example, streaming content from YouTube requires an additional app that you can download from iTunes.

 You can, however, stream YouTube media by connecting your device via the app I linked to above.
 If not being able to stream from YouTube directly is a major issue for you, this might not be the right smart speaker for you.